 The areas set aside for long-term forest production are: the Agassiz, the Sandilands, and the Whiteshell Provincial Forests, as well as open Crown land coded for forest management.
-The Forest Management Units are administrative units used to regulate forest management in Manitoba.
-The Provincial Forests cover only part of the forested land within the Planning District.
-Part of Forest Management Units 24 is included within the Planning District.
+The Forest Management Units are administrative units used to regulate forest management in Manitoba and are under the jurisdiction of the Province of Manitoba.
+The Provincial Forests cover only part of the forested land within the Planning District including part of Forest Management Units 24.
 The forest resources on Crown Lands within these units are inventoried and mapped in part to calculate sustainable harvest levels and plan long-term management strategies.